 Video is a powerful tool that can bring the world into the classroom and the classroom to life.
-In language learning, video can be especially valuable because it provides real-world contexts that help students experience language in a natural and dynamic way.
+In learning language, video can be especially valuable because it provides real-world contexts that help students experience language in a natural and dynamic way.

-Our World Classroom DVD is flexible.
+The Our World Classroom DVD is flexible.
 Lessons can be presented from the Student's Book first, and then followed by the corresponding segment in the DVD to review and check comprehension.
-Alternatively, the DVD can be used to present target language and then followed by Student's Book review and practice.
+Alternatively, the DVD can be used to present target language, followed by the Student's Book to review and practise.
 Either way, using the video regularly helps to contextualise language instruction and engage students in the classroom in fun and meaningful ways.